Metallography

 Pitting Corrosion Testing

-Pitting corrosion testing is a method used to assess the susceptibility of metals to a specific form of localised corrosion known as pitting corrosion.
+Used to assess the susceptibility of metals to a specific form of localised corrosion known as pitting corrosion.
+We work to ASTM G48 Method A and A923 Method C standards.

 Rate Corrosion Testing